1967 Hong Kong riots: Height of violence

-On 8 July, several hundred demonstrators from the PRC, including members of the People's Militia, crossed the frontier at Sha Tau Kok and attacked the Hong Kong Police, of whom five were shot dead and eleven injured in the brief exchange of fire.
-The People's Daily in Beijing ran editorials supporting the leftist struggle in Hong Kong; rumours that the PRC was preparing to take over control of the colony began to circulate.
-The leftists tried in vain to organise a general strike; attempts to persuade the ethnic Chinese serving in the police to join the pro-CCP movement were equally unsuccessful.
+On 8 July, several hundred demonstrators from the PRC, including members of the People's Militia, crossed the border at Sha Tau Kok and attacked Hong Kong police officers stationed nearby.
+The police attempted to disperse the crowd using tear gas and wooden bullets, prompting armed members of the crowd to open fire on the police.
+Five police officers were killed and eleven injured in a brief exchange of fire.
+The People's Daily in Beijing ran editorials supporting the demonstrators' actions in Hong Kong; rumours that the PRC was preparing to take control of the colony began to circulate.
+The pro-CCP protesters in Hong Kong tried in vain to organise a general strike in the colony.

-The leftists retaliated by planting bombs, as well as decoys, throughout the city.
+Unable to progress by peaceful means, the demonstrators resorted to more extreme measures, planting bombs, as well as decoys, throughout the city.
 Normal life was severely disrupted and casualties began to rise.
 An eight-year-old girl, Wong Yee-man, and her two-year-old brother, Wong Siu-fan, were killed by a bomb wrapped like a gift placed outside their residence.
-Bomb disposal experts from the police and the British forces defused as many as 8,000 home-made bombs, of which 1,100 were found to be real.
-These were known as "pineapple bombs".
+Bomb disposal experts from the police and the British Forces Overseas Hong Kong defused as many as 8,000 home-made bombs, of which 1,100 were found to be real.
+Locals nicknamed these bombs "pineapples".
 Most police stations across Hong Kong were fortified with sandbags as police facilities were the target of numerous attacks using bombs, homemade fragmentation explosives, and various projectiles.

 The Hong Kong government imposed emergency regulations, granting the police special powers in an attempt to quell the unrest.
-Leftist newspapers were banned from publishing; leftist schools alleged to be bomb-making factories, such as Chung Wah Middle School, were shut down; many activist leaders were arrested and detained; and some of them were later deported to mainland China.
+Leftist newspapers were banned from publishing; leftist schools alleged to be bomb-making factories, such as Chung Wah Middle School, were shut down; many pro-CCP leaders were arrested and detained; and some of them were later deported to mainland China.